NikitaNO/react-native-test/README.md

 ### The client

-To perform requests to the server, you should change the IP to the one where the server is running in `src/mobile/config/index.js`
+To perform requests to the server, you should change the IP in `src/mobile/config/index.js` to the one where your server is running( if you run your server locally, it is you computer's IP ).
+To find out your IP, run `ifconfig` in the terminal.

 To be able to run the client side, you should do the following: